badjeff/zmk-mlx90393-driver/README.md

 - INT pin support with Wake-On Change Mode
 - Auto-calibration for Wake-On Change threshold
 - Auto-upshift to Burst Mode on leaving dead zone
-- Auto-downshift to Wake-on Change mode on back to neutral origin position
+- Auto-downshift to Wake-on Change mode on back to neutral position
 - Configurable axis disable
 - Fix on-chip sample rate at ~20ms

+## How is it auto-calibrated and perform measure mode up/down-shift ?

+Default to measure 100 samples on bootup to collect the neutral drifts of each axes.
+And then, apply the mean of samples (scaled down to 75%) on each axes as the Wake-on Change Threashold.
+Intrrupts would be reduced on neutral position at Wake-on Change Mode.
+But, few false-interrupts still occur occasionally due to unstable magnetic field.

+On any axes exceed the configurable deadzone, it upshifts to Burst Mode to intrrupt at full resolution.
+While it detects the magnetic souece back to its neutral position by counting up to 75 times without any axes exceeding the deadzone, it downshifts to Wake-on Change Mode.

 ## Installation